vishhvak/TOC-Notes/Theory of Computation.md

 >  If L is L(A) for some DFA A, then we say L is a **regular language.**

+##### Minimizing a DFA

+A DFA is said to be minimzed when the removal of any state ε Q, changes the language accepted by it.

+So if you find a state in a DFA, whose removal doesn't change the language accepted by it, the DFA is not the minimized DFA for the language.

+Before we think about removing states from a DFA, let's talk about the types of states that a DFA has in the context of minimization.

+Every Minimal DFA for a language is unique.
+Why?
+Let's prove it.

+There are two ways to minimize a DFA -

+(i) Partitioning Method (uses more of common sense)

+(ii) Table Filling Method (application of the Myhill-Nerode Theorem)

 ### Nondeterministic Finite Automata

 > ***A "nondeterministic" finite automaton (NFA) has the power to be in several states at once.***